-6. Red flags
+6. Red Flags

-All Biesse employees and associates are invited to pay the greatest attention, during relations with Third Parties, to certain indicators of potential violations of the Anti-Bribery Laws.
+All Biesse employees and associates are invited to pay the greatest attention, during relations with Third Parties, to certain indicators of potential violations of the Anti-Bribery Laws, as indicated by the British government department (pursuant to the UK Bribery Act 2010) against fraud and bribery ("SFO - Serious Fraud Office").